kev-m/pyCoilGen/docs/source/results.md

     mean_rel_error_unconnected_contours_vs_stream_function_field: float
 ```

-The `layout` variables refer to values computed due to the final wire path.
+The `layout` variables contain values computed due to the final wire path.

-The `unconnected_contours` variables refer to values computed due to the contour loops.
+The `unconnected_contours` variables contain values computed due to the contour loops.

-The `vs_target` variables refer to values computed with respect to the provided target field.
+The `vs_target` variables contain values computed with respect to the provided target field.

-The `vs_stream_function` variables refer to values computed with respect to the computed stream function.
+The `vs_stream_function` variables contain values computed with respect to the computed stream function.

 ## Visualising the Results